 Frequently Asked Questions

-A tax-sheltered annuity (TSA), is a technical Internal Revenue Code (IRC) term and is governed by the section of the IRC 403(b) commonly referred to as a 403(b) plan.
-Employees of non-profit 501(c) tax-exempt organizations, higher education and public school are eligible to tax defer income under this plan as a pre-tax payroll deduction.
+A 403(b) tax-sheltered annuity (TSA) and 457(b) deferred compensation plan is a technical Internal Revenue Code (IRC) term and is governed by the section of the IRS.
+Eligible employees of non-profit 501(c) tax-exempt organizations, higher education and public school are eligible to participate in a 403(b) plan.
+Eligible Virginia State government employees may participate in a 457(b) plan.
+A 403(b) is considered tax-sheltered and a 457(b) a deferred compensation plan when your contributions are pre-tax.

-Your voluntary pre-tax contributions to a TSA will reduce your taxable income for both state and federal taxes.
-Contributions to a TSA must be made through your employer.
-TSA contributions do not affect Social Security taxes or reported wages for Social Security.
+Your voluntary pre-tax contributions will reduce your taxable income for both state and federal taxes.
+Contributions must be made through your employer.
+Contributions do not affect Social Security taxes or reported wages for Social Security.
 The liability for taxes on the sheltered amount and any interest accrued is postponed until the money is distributed.
-A pre-tax contribution or TSA plan should not be confused with tax exempt or a post-tax Roth Plan.
+A pre-tax contribution should not be confused with tax exempt or a post-tax Roth Plan.

-IRC non-discrimination rules state that an employer offering a tax-sheltered annuity plan to a group of employees must offer this plan to all employees with some exceptions.
+IRC non-discrimination rules state that an employer offering a tax-sheltered or deferred annuity plan to a group of employees must offer this plan to all employees with some exceptions.
 Virginia Western Community College (VWCC) offers participation to all employees, except for those under the Federal work-study program, student workers, tutors, and non-student workers.
-Full-time employees are eligible to participate in addition to adjunct employees and traditional hourly/wage employees.
+Full-time employees are eligible to participate.
+Adjunct employees and traditional hourly/wage employees that work an equivalent of 20 or more hours per week are also eligible to participate; however, they are not eligible for a cash match.

-What are the Advantages of a TSA Plan?
+What are the Advantages of a Tax-Deferred Plan?

-Participation in a TSA plan will reduce your taxes immediately.
-Every dollar you defer to your TSA is not subject to ordinary income tax withholding, as a result, you will generally pay less federal and state income tax.
+Participation in a pre-tax 403(b) and/or 457(b) plan will reduce your taxes immediately.
+Every dollar you defer is not subject to ordinary income tax withholding, as a result, you will generally pay less federal and state income tax.
 The tax advantage example shown in the following table assumes a single employee with one withholding exemption.
-In addition, full-time faculty and full-time classified employees that participates in the TSA plan is eligible for an employer cash match (401a).
+In addition, full-time faculty and full-time classified employees that participate are eligible for an employer cash match (401a).
 Generally, the cash match amount has been up to $480 per calendar year and has been known to be reduced or eliminated.
 The cash match plan may be discontinued or changed as identified in the Central Appropriations Act of Virginia.

-- Contributions from your salary are made on a pre-tax basis and accumulate on a tax-deferred basis.
+- Contributions from your salary may be elected on a pre-tax basis and accumulate on a tax-deferred basis.

-- Loan provisions enable you to borrow against your account balance.
+- A 403(b) has loan provisions that enable you to borrow against your account balance.

 - You have a wide choice of investment options.